-The Financial Product intends to partially invest in instruments qualifying as sustainable investments with various social and environmental objectives (without any limitation) by assessing the positive contribution of investee companies through at least one of the following dimensions:
+Indirectly, through its investments into the Master, the Financial Product intends to partially invest in instruments qualifying as sustainable investments with various social and environmental objectives (without any limitation), by assessing the positive contribution of investee companies through at least one of the following dimensions:

 1. UN Sustainable Development Goals alignment (SDG) of investee companies as reference framework, considering companies which contribute positively to at least one SDG either through the Products and Services they offer or the way they carry their activities ("Operations").
-To be considered as a sustainable asset, a company must satisfy the following criteria:
+To be considered as a sustainable asset, a company must satisfy the following criteria :